chromaui/chromatic-docs/github-actions.md

 Sometimes you might want to skip running a build for a certain branch but still have Chromatic mark the latest commit on that branch as "passed".
 Otherwise, pull requests could be blocked due to required checks that remain pending.
 To avoid this issue, you can run `chromatic` with the `--skip` flag.
 This flag accepts a branch name or glob pattern.

-One use case for this feature is skipping builds for branches created by a bot.
 For instance, Dependabot automatically updates the dependencies of a project.
-Although some dependencies can result in UI changes, you might not find it worthwhile to run Chromatic for every single dependency update.
+Although some dependencies can result in UI changes, you might not find it worthwhile to run Chromatic for every dependency update.
 Instead, you could rely on Chromatic running against the `main` or `develop` branch.
+One use case for this feature is skipping builds for branches created by a bot.

 To skip builds for `dependabot` branches, use the following: